njpataki/boggle/README.md

 See the findBoggleWord method for a recursive algorithm that traverses the entire boggle board and performs an exhaustive search to find all undiscovered words.

-Human Player's word meets the following conditions:
+Human Player's word and Computer's word meet the following conditions:

 1. It is at least four letters long.
 2. It is contained in the English lexicon.